 What Is the Big Deal About Pour Over Coffee?

 The big deal about Pour over coffee is that it makes a super-clean cup.
-By cleaning the cup, we mean that the oils in the beans are extracted, leaving the grounds behind, which gives us a strong and flavorful cup of coffee.
+By cleaning the cup, I mean that the oils in the beans are extracted, leaving the grounds behind, which gives me a strong and flavorful cup of coffee.

 Pour-over coffee, unlike other methods of preparing coffee, doesn’t involve elaborate equipment or skills.
 You can also make your coffee at home with this method, which saves money and ensures you enjoy the best possible results every time you brew a pot!